-The Partlow-West Company shall not be liable for any incidental damages, consequential damages, special damages, or any other damages, costs or expenses excepting only the cost or expense of repair or replacement as described above.
+Partlow shall not be liable for any incidental damages, consequential damages, special damages, or any other damages, costs or expenses excepting only the cost or expense of repair or replacement as described above.

-Products must be installed and maintained in accordance with The Partlow-West Company instructions.
+Products must be installed and maintained in accordance with Partlow instructions.
 Users are responsible for the suitability of the products to their application.
 There is no warranty against damage resulting from corrosion, misapplication, improper specifications or other operating condition beyond our control.
 Claims against carriers for damage in transit must be filed by the buyer.

-This warranty is void if the purchaser uses non-factory approved replacement parts and supplies or if the purchaser attempts to repair the product themselves or through a third party without factory authorization.
+This warranty is void if the purchaser uses non-factory approved replacement parts and supplies or if the purchaser attempts to repair the product themselves or through a third party without Partlow authorization.